JingMatrix/ChromeXt/README.md

 One can disable it through the `Developer options` menu.
 (Tap seven times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.)

-### Enable Reader Mode manually
+### Enable reader mode manually

-ChromeXt adds a book icon in the page menu to enable reader mode manually.
+ChromeXt adds a book icon in the page menu to enable reader (distiller) mode manually.

 ### AD Blocker solution

 For blocking network requests, I recommend to use `AdAway` or any proxy AD Blocker such as `clash`.

 A content cosmetic blocker is embedded into ChromeXt with the help of eruda.
-Open the `Eruda console` from the page menu.
+Open the `Eruda console`.
 In the `Elements` panel, one can use the `pointer` icon to select elements on the page.
 After clicking the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel, where one can manage previous added filters.